2 Penny Stocks Insiders Are Buying

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-The Trade: Ault Global Holdings, Inc. (NYSE: DPW) Executive Chairman Milton C. Ault III acquired a total of 30000 shares shares at an average price of $2.41.
-The insider spent $72,435.00 to buy those shares.
+The Trade: Destiny Media Technologies Inc. (OTC: DSNY) Director Hyonmyong Cho acquired a total of 14300 shares shares at an average price of $1.38.
+The insider spent $19,718.27 to buy those shares.

-What’s Happening: DPW recently reported adjournment of annual shareholder meeting due to lack of quorum.
+What’s Happening: Destiny Media Technologies recently reported financial results for its fiscal 2021 third quarter ended May 31, 2021, with Play MPE revenue climbing 15.2%.

-What Ault Global Does: Ault Global Holdings is a diversified holding company owning subsidiaries engaged in commercial and defense solutions, commercial lending and advanced textile technology.
+What Destiny Media Technologies Does: Destiny Media Technologies Inc is a provider of secure digital content distribution solutions.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.